DPMA00/DPMA00/README.md

 ## Hi there, I'm Dieter! 👋

-I'm a recent graduate Electromechanical Engineer with a passion for control systems, intelligent robotics, and autonomous vehicles.
+I'm an Electromechanical Engineer with a passion for control systems, intelligent robotics, and autonomous vehicles.
+Have a look at some of the projects I've worked on!